Mapping Exoplanets: Mapping Basics

 \section{Mapping Basics}

-If we can detect light from an exoplanet, then we can try to map it, whether the planetary light is temporally separated \citep{Charbonneau_Deming_2007}, spatially separated \citep{Marois_2008}, or spectrally separated \citep{Snellen_2010}.
+This chapter covers the analysis of planetary light, be it thermal radiation or reflected starlight.
+Planetary light can be separated from starlight temporally \citep{Charbonneau_2005,Deming_2005}, spatially \citep{Marois_2008}, or spectrally \citep{Brogi_2012}.
+Transmission mapping is also briefly described below.

 It is possible to map the surface of an unresolved object as long as we don't always see the same parts of it---the resulting changes in brightness can be detected across astronomical distances.
 We are therefore able to tease out spatial information about a planet based on its time-variable brightness, provided we know something about the viewing geometry.
-For distant astronomical objects, e.g., exoplanets, there are three ways in which our view changes: rotation of the planet, changes in its position with respect to its star, and occultations by another object (Figure~\ref{fig:kernel}).
+There are three ways in which our view of an exoplanet can change: rotation of the planet, changes in its position with respect to its star, and occultations by another object (Figure~\ref{fig:kernel}).

-\hbindex{Rotational mapping} is possible because at any given time, we only see light from at most a hemisphere and as the planet spins on its own axis, different atmospheric and surface features rotate in and out of view. \hbindex{Orbital mapping} with reflected light is possible due to the changing illumination pattern as the planet orbits its star. \hbindex{Occultation mapping}, on the other hand, requires a second object to pass in front of the planet---the host star is the most likely culprit.
-The occulting object progressively obscures the planet, hence changing our view and the system's overall flux.\footnote{It is also possible to distinguish the western and eastern terminators of a transiting planet by comparing ingress and egress transmission spectra: scale height \citep{Dobbs-Dixon_2012}, winds \citep{Louden_2015}, or aerosols \citep{Kempton_2017} ---we do not discuss these methods in this review.} In practice, multiple sources of variability can be present in a single data set: phase variations are generally accompanied by rotation of the planet, and occultations are necessarily accompanied by some phase variations.
+\hbindex{Rotational mapping} is possible because at any given time, we only see light from at most a hemisphere and as the planet spins on its own axis, different atmospheric and surface features rotate in and out of view. \hbindex{Orbital mapping} with reflected light is possible due to the changing illumination pattern as the planet orbits its star. \hbindex{Occultation mapping}, on the other hand, requires a second object to obscure part of the planet---the host star is the most likely culprit---hence changing our view and the system's overall flux.
+In practice, multiple sources of variability can be present in a single data set: phase variations are generally accompanied by rotation of the planet, and occultations are necessarily accompanied by orbital motion.